 What is a Sediment Filter?

-Do I Need a Whole House Sediment Filter?
+Do I Need a Sediment Filter?

-Because sediment filters are generally quite inexpensive, the protection they provide is usually worth the extra expense.
+Because sediment filters are generally quite inexpensive, the protection they provide is usually well worth the extra expense.

-How to Remove Sediment from Well Water
+Why Remove Sediment from Well Water

 Well water often has a high level of organic matter and suspended solids.
 A sediment filter is designed to catch and filter out these particulates.